San Antonio Construction Accident Lawyers

 Q. How much is my San Antonio workplace accident claim worth?

-- Because many construction site injuries result in long-term disabilities, claimants might recover hundreds of thousands in damages.
+Because many construction site injuries result in long-term disabilities, claimants might recover hundreds of thousands in damages.
 Skilled laborers permanently injured in their primes might demand over $1,000,0000 in anticipated lost wages and career damages.
 Your claim’s overall value generally depends on your disability level, salary, earning capacity, medical expenses, pain and suffering, impairment, and emotional suffering.
-The experienced construction accident lawyers at Wyatt Law Firm strive to maximize the value of your claims and have recovered over half a billion dollars for their wrongfully injured clients.
+The experienced construction accident lawyers at Wyatt Law Firm strive to maximize the value of your claims.
+We have recovered over half a billion dollars for wrongfully injured clients.

 Q. How much does it cost to hire a construction accident lawyer in San Antonio?